 #GP(0) If memory operand is not aligned on a 16-byte boundary, regardless of segment.
 Interrupt 13 If any part of the operand lies outside the effective address space from 0 to FFFFH. #NM If TS in CR0 is set. #UD If EM in CR0 is set.
 If CPUID feature flag SSE2 is 0.
 If instruction is preceded by a LOCK override prefix.

-- #PF(fault-code) For a page fault. - #AC For unaligned memory reference if the current privilege level is 3.
+#AC For unaligned memory reference if the current privilege level is 3.

 FXSAVE-Save x87 FPU, MMX, SSE, and SSE2 State